Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/1crypto-miners-gas-recycle-promo.md

     AI/Quantum Future-Proof Design

-From Quantum AI modules to photonic cache expansion, this Antminer is a framework that scales with the future.
+From Quantum AI modules to photonic cache expansion, this 250X Wiz-Bit-Chip device is a framework that scales with the future.

 📦 Ideal Use Cases